-Information about Amenhotep II tomb KV 35 Luxor, tours and Online Booking
+Information about Amenhotep II tomb KV 35 Luxor, tours, Booking

 Amenhotep II tomb Luxor KV 35 (Dynasty XVIII) discovered in 1898 by Victor Loret.
 It is similar in plan to that of his predecessor Thutmose III.
 In fact, it is one of the most beautiful tombs in the Valley.
 The discovery was rather spectacular.
 It is because the tomb contained the burial of the king and his son Webensenu.
 Amenhotep II tomb Luxor is a large tomb with complex architecture.
 It similar in many respects to the tomb of Thutmose III.
 Like other tombs in the valley, there are two sets of stairways.
 There are also two corridors before the ritual shaft.

 New for this tomb are decorations.
 They depict the king performing ritual acts before Osiris, Anubis and Hathor.
 From the ritual shaft, Amenhotep II tomb Luxor takes a 90 degree turn into the two pillared vestibule.
 Wide flight of stairs leads out of the vestibule into a third corridor.
 And then, it leades into a large, six pillared room.
 This room has images of the king in the presence of various deities.

 Further details about Amenhotep II tomb Luxor KV 35: